Website Kama Sutra

 The web page title serves two functions: one is to provide a title for the browser window, the other is as a bookmark (or favorite) in the user’s bookmark list.

-Consider how your page title will look in a user’s bookmark list.
-It should be short and simple, and should identify your site and the function of the page.
+Consider how the page title will look in a user’s bookmark list.
+It should be short and simple, and should identify the site and the function of the page.
 To do this, it is best to start with a short description of the site or topic, followed by specific information.

 A good bookmark might look like